HHS/simpler-grants-gov/documentation/decisions/adr/000n-ticket-tracking.md

   - Supports key planning features like story points and epics
   - Supports issue templates (through GitHub)
   - Chrome extension to view Zenhub attributes in GitHub
-  - Nava team has experience working with Zenhub
+  - Team has experience working with Zenhub
 - **Cons**
   - Licenses have a monthly fee, even for Government-backed open source projects
   - Sprint boards can't be viewed without Zenhub login
   - Moving tickets requires both Zenhub and GitHub logins and write access to the repository
-  - It can be difficult to onboard existing Zenhub users to a new workspace
+  - Can be difficult to onboard existing Zenhub users to a new workspace
   - GitHub form-based templates don't work when creating issues from Zenhub
-  - Most limited set of views for tickets across all ticketing systems
+  - Limited support for custom views (e.g. no tabular layout)
   - No support for custom fields

 ### GitHub Issues + GitHub Projects